 But what if the data you’re looking at is wrong/incomplete/old?
-While the impact to you personally might not be big (you carry an umbrella & didn’t need it, you’re stuck in traffic, etc.) – the impact to your business could be huge.
-There could be big financial implications, missed opportunities, damage to your reputation and more.
+While the impact to you personally might not be big (you carry an umbrella & didn’t need it, you’re stuck in traffic, etc.) – the impact on your business could be huge.
+There could be big financial implications, missed opportunities, damage to your reputation, and more.

 Had the data been viewed earlier or differently would the outcome be different?
 Likely.
 But suffice it to say, if you don’t have the right data to base your decisions on – you could be in a world of trouble.

 I’ve been in the automated data capture business for more years than I like to admit.
 It doesn’t matter how things evolve –when it comes to data, everything comes back to Quality and Use.

 While the focus of our solutions at HL Group is on the data capture side – how that data will be used is what defines and drives what we capture.
 We then hand off that information to other business systems (ERPs, Financials, etc.) for the Use side of the data.

 A common reason we’re brought in is because of the Quality of a client’s existing data (or lack thereof).
 But determining the Quality of the data is enormously impacted by the Use of the data.

 One of the first questions that we always ask is “How do you intend to use the data?”
 You’d be surprised (or maybe you wouldn’t) at how many teams can’t definitively answer this question.
 But it’s critical – if you want Quality data (now and in the future) – you need to have a clearly defined business case for the Use of the data.

 Without a business case, you won’t be able to effectively define the data that you need or have that critical executive management support to keep behaviors surrounding data quality initiatives going.
 I don’t know how many times I’ve seen solutions that were driven by an IT department fail because they didn’t have a clear business case that had top-down executive support.